Behold, the next evolution of rock music:

 This all strikes me as a fundamental shift in rock songwriting.
 Consolidating expertise here, collaborating more there.
 Updating the framework for the extremely-online.

-Here’s a few more recs, one a sprawling RYM list that about 70% expresses “SoundCloud rock” to me:
+Here’s a sprawling RYM list that about 70% expresses “SoundCloud rock” to me:

 This is a breaking genre, but at the moment the most pure practitioner of SoundCloud rock has got to be Juno, and the biggest song might be Midwxst’s “Trying” (we also interviewed Midwxst here).

 I think it’s all a mutation off what Lil Peep and Gothboiclique did with their so-called SoundCloud rap from L.A., circa 2016.
 Nobody really wrote much about how they stood apart, but their take on SoundCloud rap always rocked a lot more than their peers’.
 Back then "#alternative rock” was a favorite hashtag of SoundCloud rap in general, but the wider genre was really less about rock fusion and more about rap that went hard, often in an EDM festival way.

 The ten-member (?)
 GBC was/is different.
 The crew was more indie/emo rock than everyone else in SoundCloud rap, with many members coming to music through playing in bands, then making beats, and then attempting a mixture.